Collaborative Discussion Can Help Students Understand That Failure Is Part Of The Learning Process

 When students are able to practice communicating with their peers, sharing ideas, receiving feedback and giving constructive responses, the fear of failure is removed and it can be seen as a constructive and essential part of learning.
 Students can achieve great things when they have the mentality that failure is a stepping stone on the way to achieving all that they want to accomplish.

-Have any thoughts?
-Share them with us, we’d love to hear them!
+Have any thoughts about the topic?
+Share them with us, we’d love to hear from you.

-See how Parlay Ideas uses discussions to create inclusive environments where students can actively learn and develop a growth mindset, helping your class to overcome fear of failure.
+If you’re interested in this topic read 15 Ways Parlay Increases Student Voice to see how discussions create inclusive environments where students can actively learn and develop a growth mindset, helping your class to overcome fear of failure.